The Mediation Center of the Coastal Empire

 Who are Peer Mediators?

-Peer Mediators are students who are committed to making their school a peaceful place to learn.
+Peer Mediators are students committed to making their school a peaceful place to learn.
 Mediators come from diverse backgrounds and represent a variety of different experiences.
-Before they can mediate they receive intensive training in communication, problem solving and conflict resolution including mediation skills.
+Before they can mediate they receive intensive training in communication, problem-solving, and conflict resolution including mediation skills.

-If you are interested in becoming a peer mediator, talk to your school counselor.
+If you’re interested in becoming a peer mediator, talk to your school counselor.

 “I love being a Peer Mediator.
 It feels really good when I can help kids solve problems and they leave mediation as friends or friendly with each other, instead of fighting and being hurt.” – 9th Grade Student